sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 ## Acknowledgement
-We appreciate the provider of SSD code [a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) and [Soonmin Hwang](https://github.com/SoonminHwang) who contributed to the proposed architecture.
+We appreciate the provider of SSD code [a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) and [Soonmin Hwang](https://github.com/SoonminHwang) who contributed to the baseline architecture.
 This code is built mostly based on them.

 ## Citation